 Security of all information is of the utmost importance for Extreme Reach.
 We use technical and physical safeguards to protect the security of your information from unauthorized disclosure.
 We also make all attempts to ensure that only necessary people and third parties have access to personal and confidential information.

 We require that our third party service providers (1) use confidential information only to perform their obligations, and (2) otherwise maintain the confidentiality of such information.
 These third party service providers and channel partners are expected to maintain privacy and security protections that are consistent with Extreme Reach’s privacy and information security policies.

 Transparency and Choice

 Some web browsers (including some mobile web browsers) provide settings that allow you to control or reject cookies or to alert you when a cookie is placed on your computer, tablet or mobile device.
-Although you are not required to accept cookies, if you block or reject them, you may not be able to use an auto-log-on feature.
+If you block or reject cookies from https://app.extremereach.com, you will not be able to use the AdBridge application.
 For more information, visit the help page for your web browser.